Sentiment-Aware Stock Price Prediction with Transformer and LLM-Generated Formulaic Alpha: Results

 LSTM also performs well, though not as accurately as the Transformer.
 Its predictions generally follow the actual price movements, but with slightly more noticeable deviations.
 Similarly, the TCN model manages to capture the general shape of the stock price trends.
 For some time, it can outperform LSTM.

 For traditional machine learning models, the SVR has the worst performance.
-The random forest ensemble method can sometimes generate competitive performance compared to the Transformer (e.g., HSBC and Toyota).
+The ensemble methods, random forest and XGBoost, can sometimes generate competitive performance compared to the Transformer (e.g., HSBC and Toyota).

+Table~\ref{tab:dm_summary_all} reports the overall Diebold--Mariano (DM) test results comparing the Transformer with the baseline models across all stocks.
+The statistical outcomes are consistent with the MSE rankings.
+In particular, the Transformer shows significantly better forecasting accuracy than LSTM, TCN, SVR, and the ensemble models, with all differences being statistically significant ($p < 0.01$).
+In contrast, the difference between the Transformer and Informer is not statistically significant ($p > 0.05$), suggesting that their similar attention-based structures lead to comparable predictive performance.

+To provide a clearer view of the pairwise model comparisons, Table~\ref{tab:dm_test} reports the Diebold--Mariano test results for Pepsi stock.
+This stock is used as a representative example to illustrate the relative performance differences between models.
+The results show that the Transformer achieves statistically better forecasting accuracy than most baseline models.
+Similar patterns are observed for the other stocks in our experiments.

 Overall, the analysis highlights the advantage of Transformer-based architectures in modeling financial time series, especially when supported by informative signals generated from large language models.
 Furthermore, the LLM-generated formulaic features have a strong predictive ability.
 We further compare the results with other alphas (featuretools-generated alphas and human-defined alphas) in Section~\ref{Sec5}.